 Contents: The Group-wide "DiversiTeam" is responsible for five key fields of action: women, positive and inclusive leadership, accessibility, regionality and culture and change.
 The goal is to prioritise progress and change in these areas.
 The DEI annual report "Diversität, Vielfalt und Inklusion bei der Energie AG" (Diversity, Equity and Inclusion at Energie AG) summarises all the actions taken by and successes of the "DiversiTeam".
-Namely, increasing the proportion of underrepresented groups in the workforce, increasing the number of women in management positions and technical roles, increasing employee satisfaction and retention, promoting a respectful and inclusive working environment, increasing creative and innovative performance through teams with members from a variety of origins, improving problem solving capabilities through diverse perspectives, strengthening the company's reputation as an attractive and responsible employer and making the company more appealing to talent from diverse backgrounds.
+Namely, increasing the proportion of underrepresented groups in the workforce, increasing the number of women in management positions and technical roles, increasing employee satisfaction and retention, promoting a respectful and inclusive working environment, increasing creative and innovative performance through teams with members from a variety of origins, improving problem solving capabilities through diverse perspectives, strengthening the company's reputation as an attractive and responsible employee.

+Underlying strategy and general objectives Underlying material sustainability matters and impacts

-"Diversity, Equity & Inclusion (DEI)" "Diversity, Equity & Inclusion (DEI)" --------------------------------------- ------------- -------- --- ----------- --------
+"Diversity, Equity & Inclusion (DEI)" Work-life balance

-Increasing DEI in all areas

-Increasing the number of female applicants in technical fields
+Increasing DEI in all areas Increasing the number of female applicants in technical Work-life balance (MPI) Employee well-being (MPI)

+fields Employee retention (MPI)

-Increasing the share of women working particularly in management positions and technical fields $\,$
+Increasing the share of women working particularly in management positions and technical fields Gender equality and equal pay for equal work

-Raising awareness of and sensitivity to DEI among employees
+Raising awareness of and sensitivity to DEI among Satisfaction (MPI)

-Work-life balance

-Work-life balance (MPI)

-Employee well-being (MPI)

-Employee retention (MPI)

-Gender equality and equal pay for equal work

-Satisfaction (MPI)

-Perspectives (MPI)
+employees Perspectives (MPI)

 Opportunities for promotion (MPI)

 Diversity

 Increased diversity (MPI)

 Sense of belonging (MPI)

 Feeling of security (MPI)

 Employer branding (MPI)